carrv/carrv.github.io/2022/index.md

 [HotCRP](https://carrv2022.hotcrp.com).
 Submissions
 in PDF format must be limited to 6 pages including figures and tables, plus as many pages as needed for references.
-Papers must be in PDF format and should **NOT** include title, authors and affiliation, e-mail address of the contact author.
+Papers must be in PDF format and the submission should be anonymous.

 Papers must be formatted in accordance to the ACM two column style.
 ACM Word or LaTeX style templates are available